peplau/Sitecore-IoT-Hub/documentation/README.md

 * Create a new IoT Hub on Sitecore to map to your Azure IoT Hub under
     > /sitecore/system/Modules/IoT Hub/Hubs

-   Make sure the "Hub Name" field has the exact same name of your Azure IoT Hub
+   Make sure the "Hub Name" field has the exact same name as your Azure IoT Hub

 * Configure the IoT Hub on Sitecore by filling the 4 fields as seen below: